Primary Education and Teaching Studies with Foundation Year BA (Hons)

 Course overview

-The Primary Education and Teaching Studies with Foundation Year BSc (Hons) course aims to provide you with a solid grounding for building a career in education and teaching.
+The BA (Hons) Primary Education and Teaching Studies with foundation year course aims to provide you with a solid grounding for building a career in education and teaching.

-• The strength of the course lies in preparing students, who are unable to follow the more traditional route onto a degree course in Primary Education and Teaching Studies.
+• The foundation year aims to prepare students for the more traditional route onto a degree course in Primary Education and Teaching Studies.

-• Students who successfully complete their foundation year will then progress onto the Primary Education and Teaching Studies BA (Hons).
+• Students who successfully complete their foundation year will then progress onto the BA (Hons) Primary Education and Teaching Studies (subject to criteria).

 How can we help?